lyteabovenyte/cloned_users_cli/README.md

 - now you have the executable file in your dir
 - you can use it like this:
 `./main clonedUsers`
+- or with the flags like so
+`./main clonedUsers --users --timestamp`

 #### flags:
 I wanted it to be a little bit fun. so I made two flags for you that you can use
 - first one is `--user` that you can specify that you want the logged in users to print in stdout
-- second one is `--timestamp` that you can specify for your users timestamps
+- second one is `--timestamp` that you can specify for your user's timestamps
-- third is the help text with `--help` that shows the what this command do and what is it for 🤠
+- third is the help text with `--help` or the abbreviated version one, `-h` that shows what this command do and what is it for 🤠

-- i can make it more fun with a lot of flags and os signals if you liked it 🤠
+#### usage of the flags:
+- `./main clonedUsers --users --timestamp` will show you the users and also the timestamp of each.

-#### cobra-cli
+#### Notes:
-- i've user cobra-cli to make this command line interface and the license. so a big thank to spf13
+- i've used cobra-cli to make this command line interface and the license. so a big thank to spf13, and as always it worth it to take a look at [cobra package](https://github.com/spf13/cobra-cli).
-- and more important, big thanks to jadi to make such a ADINE for me
+- and more important, big thanks to jadi to make such a ADINE for me. [jadi's youtube](https://www.youtube.com/@JadiMirmirani) is the best OpenSource project(!!) that i've encounter 🤝

+### it could get more fun and i try to make it better in my weekends. so let me know if it was fun for you too 🤝

-  #### love you jadi❤️
+#### again, thanks & love you jadi❤️